 Some clients may be so angry and resentful, that leaving may seem like the partner getting away it.
 Leaving may appear like giving the partner a license to continue their intolerable behavior – unchecked and unavenged.
 It may result in the partners frittering the family money away.

 Friends and family may be unhelpful – full of directive and conflicting advice.
 Clients may be ashamed, or too anxious of the reaction they will receive to even share about their suffering.

-However, some clients are unaware that there may be a solution.
+However, some clients are unaware that there may be a solution to sex addiction.

 If the partner is assessed for a compulsive sexual behavior disorder and subsequently undertakes recovery; and the client works in therapy on taking care of themselves; learning and growing from the experience; and improving their relationship – there may still be hope in keeping the family together.

 Ultimately, both need to work on themselves and the relationship, if it is to be saved.

 But the first step may just be contacting a professional to seek help.

 Promises Healthcare Pte.
 Ltd. provides support for both the partner and the person suffering from compulsive sexual behavior and can help the couple to work on the solution.